 Maximum Contribution (contributions of you and your employer):

-The maximum amount that can be allocated to your account in a defined contribution plan, such as a 401(k) or profit-sharing plan, in 2021 is $58,000 (up from $57,000 in 2020) plus age 50 or older catch-up contributions, discussed below.
-This includes both your contributions and your employer’s contributions.
+The maximum amount of employee and employer contributions that can be allocated to your account in a defined contribution plan, such as a 401(k) or profit-sharing plan, in 2022 is $61,000 (up from $58,000 in 2021) plus age 50 or older catch-up contributions, discussed below.

 SEP plans only allow employer contributions.
-For a self-employed individual, contributions are limited to 25% of your net earnings from self-employment (not including contributions for yourself), up to $58,000.
+For a self-employed individual, contributions are limited to 25% of your net earnings from self-employment (not including contributions for yourself), up to $61,000.
 You can calculate plan contributions using the tables and worksheets in IRS Publication 560.
-If your business sponsors another defined contribution plan in addition to your SEP plan (for example, a profit-sharing plan or a 401(k) plan), then your contributions for yourself to all these plans may not exceed 25% of your net earnings from self-employment (not including contributions for yourself), up to $58,000 (for 2021; $57,000 for 2020).
-Note that salary deferrals are not subject to the 25% limit and catch-up contributions are not included in the $58,000 limit.
+If your business sponsors another defined contribution plan in addition to your SEP plan (for example, a profit-sharing plan or a 401(k) plan), then your contributions for yourself to all these plans may not exceed 25% of your net earnings from self-employment (not including contributions for yourself), up to $61,000 (for 2022; $58,000 for 2021).
+Note that salary deferrals are not subject to the 25% limit and catch-up contributions are not included in the $61,000 limit.

 Elective Deferrals (your contributions):